The article is called

 8) What about "explicit instruction on the structure of" the language.

 If this refers to the popular "three PPP's" pattern (present, practice, produce) it doesn't fit into the GPA narrative.
 The activities mentioned in response to question 7 above can make formal features highly salient, and the task-essentialness of the formal features can be seen as a fostering "guided induction".
-In Lightbown and Spada's terms, we do not try to "get it right from the beginning," and we recognize that most won't even "get it write in the end."
+In Lightbown and Spada's terms, we do not try to "get it right from the beginning," and we recognize that most won't even "get it right in the end."
 Thus we emphasize comprehensibility and intelligibility rather than nativelikeness, and aim to grow into Phase 6, where we continue growing, rather than plateauing after an earlier Phase.

 9) Are the programs using GPA comprehensive in their approach?